 The Public Information and Strategic Communication Module of the UN's Integrated DDR Standards

-On Thursday June 25th, 2020, I facilitated a joint virtual roundtable consultation by the DDR Section of the Office of Rule of Law and Security Institution (OROLSI), the Department of Peace Operations, the UN United Nations and RUNMAPP.
+On Thursday, June 25th, 2020, I facilitated a joint virtual roundtable consultation by the DDR Section of the Office of Rule of Law and Security Institutions (OROLSI), the Department of Peace Operations, the UN, and RUNMAPP.
 The roundtable brought academic experts together with UN policymakers and DDR practitioners from the field to explore research and theoretical perspectives on how public information and strategic communication can contribute to the DDR process.

 Transactional Radio Instruction: Improving Educational Outcomes for Children in Conflict Zones